 Early this morning we ease into the day with coffee and rusks, before heading into the bush on our first adventure.
 Our first activity sees us venturing off into the bush on an exciting game walk with an expert guide and a tracker.
 The bush walk lasts for about three hours, giving us time to linger over the fascinating details of the bush, as well as looking out for game and birds.

 In the late afternoon, we embark on an open safari vehicle game drive that lasts into the night.
+We pause to enjoy sundowners as the sun sets over the bushveld.
 This thrilling night game drive takes us in search of nocturnal wildlife, that would otherwise be missed.
 After our night game drive, we are treated to a traditional braai (South African style barbecue) back at camp.
 At the end of our first rewarding day of game viewing in South Africa, we get to fall asleep to the wild sounds of the bush.